 The three-week siege of Yorktown ended on October 17 when British General Cornwallis, unable to escape by sea because of the French fleet, surrendered.
 The war that so few once thought could ever end in American victory, was effectively over.

-I cannot recall any moment in history when either an army or a cause were mortally endangered by sound money and were saved at the last minute by depreciated, fiat-paper money.
+I cannot recall any moment in history when either an army or a cause was mortally endangered by sound money and was saved at the last minute by depreciated, fiat-paper money.
 Yorktown was a victory every lover of liberty and sound money should celebrate, now and forever.

 Whatever consideration Rep. Mooney’s Gold Standard Restoration Act gets, it should be informed at least in part by the role sound money played in America’s remarkable history.
 It starts at Yorktown.